mont1y/cryptography/worksheet1q1.md

 bit of its ciphertext.
 This encryption scheme is not perfectly secure - show an attack.

-#### Proving that an Encryption Scheme is Not Secure through a Semantic Security Game:
+#### Semantic Security Game:

 In cryptography, a semantic security game is an experiment involving a **challenger** and an **adversary**.
+The game proves whether the encryption schema of the challenger is secure.

+#### Definition of CPA Secure Encryption:
+A polynomial time adversary cannot perform a distinguishing attack even if he has the power to choose plaintexts and see their encryptions.

-The adversary encrypts two different messages, an attacker should **not** be able to distinguish which ciphertext corresponds to which message.
-If the attacker is able to do so, the encryption scheme is not perfectly secure.
+In other words, the adversary encrypts two different messages, an attacker should **not** be able to distinguish which ciphertext corresponds to which message.
+If the attacker is able to do so accurately, the encryption scheme is not perfectly secure.

 ## Solution